 - you have supported yourself for at least three years

 If you are an independent student, your local authority will only take into account your income and that of your partner.
-This can mean your spouse civil partner of the opposite sex or if you started your course in or after:
+This can mean your spouse or civil partner.

 Household income - how it affects financial help

 Your Student Finance NI office will use your 'residual income' to work out how much your household is expected to contribute to supporting you while you’re studying, and how much financial help you’re entitled to.
 The level of financial help you can get will depend on whether you: